William-stack-idk/Caesar-Cipher/README.md

 # Caesar Cipher with Repeating Key

-This program implements a Caesar cipher encryption and decryption mechanism with a repeating key.
-It shifts the characters in the input text according to the values specified in the key.
+This is a simple implementation of a Caesar cipher with a variable key, written in C. It allows for both encryption and decryption of text using a key provided by the user.
+This project is primarily for learning purposes and demonstrates basic encryption techniques using a substitution cipher with modular arithmetic.

 ## How It Works